everton-oa/PythonProject001/README.md

 1. Clone this repo using `git clone`
 2. Open the project's folder using VSCode
-3. Create a new virtual environment for the project using Virtualenv
+3. Create a new virtual environment for the project using Virtualenv `mkvirtualenv pythonproject001`
 4. Activate the new environment
+5. Select the interpreter on VSCode (same used on the virtualenv)
 5. Run `pip installl -r requirements.txt` to install all packages needed
 6. Run `python -m pytest`